Children and Family Justice Center

 Outdated facilities to be replaced

 The current Youth Services Center's aging facilities, some of which date back to 1952, require increasingly costly maintenance.
 The facility has almost twice the number of detention beds needed today, while lacking any space for youth and family programs designed to prevent future court-involvement.
 After estimating the costs of a full renovation and a price tag of over $40 million just to replace the existing facility's core operating systems, the King County Executive, Superior Court and County Council decided that it was time to replace the center altogether.
-In 2012, King County voters agreed when they passed a $210 million levy for its replacement.
+In 2012, King County voters agreed when they passed a levy for its replacement.